-Born on a Tidewater Virginia plantation in 1790, Letitia received no formal education, but she learned all the skills of managing a plantation, rearing a family, and presiding over a home that would be John Tyler's refuge during an active political life.
-They were married on March 29, 1813.
-Thereafter, whether he served in Congress or as governor of Virginia, she attended to domestic duties.
+Letitia Christian was born on a Tidewater Virginia plantation on November 12, 1790, to Mary and Colonel Robert Christian.
+Although she was not formally educated, Letitia learned all the skills of managing a plantation, overseeing enslaved people, rearing a family, and presiding over a home that would be John Tyler’s refuge during an active political life.
+They were married on March 29, 1813—his 23rd birthday.
+Thereafter, whether he served in Congress or as governor of Virginia, she attended to domestic duties and preferred to stay out of the spotlight.
 Only once did she join him for the winter social season in Washington.
-Of the eight children she bore, seven survived; but after 1839 she was a cripple, though "still beautiful now in her declining years."
+Letitia gave birth to nine children; seven survived to adulthood.

 You Might Also Like

 Podcast U.S. First Ladies: Making History and Leaving Legacies

 Since the founding of America, spouses and relatives have served as White House hostess, public servant, and unofficial presidential adviser....

 Since 1965, the White House Historical Association has been proud to fund the official portraits of our presidents and first ladies,...